 Flexible Spending Accounts

-Funded by employees, an FSA is an employer-established plan that pays for qualified medical and dependent-care expenses with pretax dollars, prior to federal withholding, FICA or state withholding taxes (in most states) being applied to the amount deducted from the employee’s pay.
+An FSA is an employer-established plan that pays for qualified medical and dependent-care expenses with pretax dollars, prior to federal withholding, FICA or state withholding taxes (in most states) being applied to the amount deducted from the employee’s pay.
 Employers and employees may both contribute to the FSA.
 The employer may choose to permit rollovers of up to $500 in FSA funds, or offer a two-and-one-half month grace period after the end of the plan year to incur services which can be reimbursed from an employee’s previous year account balance.
 Also, employer/payroll deposits and claim payments are tax-free.

 Health Savings Account